SuitDeer/checkmk-agent-script/README.md

 Furthermore these scripts are adding or removing the client-object in the checkmk-Server (via API calls).

 ## Prerequisites
+1. No pending changes open in checkmk instance before running a script.
-1. Open web interface from checkmk server and log-in with admin account.
+2. Open web interface from checkmk server and log-in with admin account.
-2. Create a new User (if not already existent) with the following name: `automation`
+3. Create a new User (if not already existent) with the following name: `automation`
-3. Asign the Role `Administrator` to the `automation`-User.
+4. Asign the Role `Administrator` to the `automation`-User.

    ![automation user](images/automation%20user%20(assign%20Administrator%20role).png)